UMNFuN/FUNGuild/README.md

     •    Growth Form: A basic morphological categories such as "Agaricoid", "Boletoid", "Clavarioid", "Cup Fungus", "Facultative Yeast", "Gasteroid", "Hydnoid", " Jelly Fungus", "Phalloid", "Polyporoid", "Pyrenomycete", "Resupinate", "Rust", "Secotioid", "Smut", "Yeast", or "Thallus" should be noted.

-    •    Trait: Other functional or morphological traits such as "Brown Rot", "Hypogeous", "Opportunistic Human Pathogen", "Poisonous", "White Rot" or "Contact Exploration Type" would be appropriate for this field.
+    •    Trait: Other functional or morphological traits such as "Brown Rot", "Hypogeous", "Poisonous", "White Rot" or "Contact Exploration Type" would be appropriate for this field.

-    •    Notes: Any other relevant information related to the taxon (e.g., "Facultative human pathogen causing coccidioidomycosis" for Coccidioides immitis).
+    •    Notes: Any other relevant information related to the taxon (e.g., "Facultative human pathogen causing coccidioidomycosis" for Coccidioides immitis, "Host - Arecaceae - Casuarinaceae, Palmae, Sapotaceae" for Xylaria obovata, or "Syn.
+Umbilicaria" for Actinogyra).

     •    Citation/Source: Publication, website, etc. from which the corresponding guild information was derived e.g.: